aclark4life/blog-2017/2011/02/16/cioppino-sprint-report/index.rst

     "Are you aware that you're talking with a 3rd world citizen?"

 I'm not sure if I offended him, or what.
-But it struck me funny at the time (and he went on to joke about how donations usually flow in the other direction, ending with his tongue stuck out i.e. ":-p") :-).
+But it struck me funny at the time (and he went on to joke about how donations usually flow in the other direction, ending with his tongue stuck out i.e. ":-p").
 It also reminded me of one the things I love most about Plone: the opportunity (I may never get otherwise) to correspond/collaborate with cool, passionate people all over the world.

 To me, Dorneles was one of the living embodiments of the *coolness* and *worldliness* of the Plone project.